dwrench07/dsi-python-workshop/day4/exercise.md

     Here's some example code that you should be able to run once you have this implemented (don't worry if you can't get the output as nicely formatted):

     ```python
-    In [1]: from code import weather as w
+    In [1]: from src import weather as w

     In [2]: sf = w.MonthlyWeather('SF', 'data/weather/sf.tsv')